vprusso/toqito/docs/intro_tutorial.rst

 Determining whether a quantum state is separable or entangled is often useful but is, unfortunately, NP-hard.
-For a given density matrix represented by a quantum state, we can use :code:`toqito` to run a number of separability tests from the literature to determine if it is separable or entangled.
+For a given density matrix represented by a quantum state, we can use :code:`|toqito⟩` to run a number of separability tests from the literature to determine if it is separable or entangled.

 For instance, the following bound-entangled tile state is found to be entangled